Lavyadev/CODSOFT/CREDIT CARD FRAUD DETECTION/README.md

 ## Results

 The performance of each model is evaluated using metrics such as accuracy, precision, recall, and F1-score.
-Detailed results and comparisons are provided in the [results](results.md) file.

 ## Contributing